-Virginia Lingham Manager • over 3 years ago
+Virginia Lingham Manager • almost 4 years ago

 App Design Guidelines to Minimize Driver Distraction

 The National Highway Traffic Safety Administration (NHTSA) has published guidelines to aid in-vehicle electronic device developers in the design of their user interfaces to minimize driver distraction.
 NHTSA is currently working on the next phase of these guidelines that will address portable devices and their driving-related apps.
 You can find the published guidelines here: http://www.distraction.gov/downloads/pdfs/11302c-Visual_Manual_Distraction_Guidelines_V1-1_010815_v1_tag.pdf

 Here are the guidance headings.
 Details for each of these areas is included in the document linked above:

 - Per Se Lock Outs (functions and tasks that should be blocked while driving by policy):

 o Device functions and tasks not intended to be used by a driver while driving